Code-Institute-Submissions/Stream-1-Project-1/README.md

 ## ABOUT THIS PROJECT

-#### I am currently a student at the [Code Institute](http://lms.codeinstitute.net/) doing the Full Stack Diploma in Software Development.
+#### I am currently a student at the [Code Institute](http://lms.codeinstitute.net/) doing a Full Stack Diploma in Software Development.
 This is the first of three projects which I must complete in order to be awarded the globally recognised Diploma from Edinburgh Napier University.
 This project will cover the Front End Development section of the course.
 #### The project is based on the primary school in my local area.
 On completion this will be the schools new website.

 ## THE NEEDS THIS PROJECT FULFILLS